Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 #### **Internal Storage**

-Components are stored in a partitioned **Struct of Arrays (SoA)** layout.
+Components are stored in a partitioned **fragment vector** layout.
+A fragmet vector is a data structure made during the process of maki g ReactiveECS.jl.
+It's like sparse set but represent a contiguous range of data as a fragment (chunk of a vector).
 When a new component is added, its SoA resizes to match the size of others, ensuring consistent index mapping.
 This is usually done at the component creation with `register_component!(world, type)`.
 When an entity is added, It's added to a partition representing its archetype, and the index in that partition becomes the entity ID.
 Upon removal, the entity is swapped with the last entity of the partition and the partition shrink.

 Unused slots remain undefined but reserved — enabling **fast pooling** and simple memory reuse.